skaclmbr/share-stuff/hidden/shareshed_setup.md

 To use this profile, specify the profile name using --profile, as shown: aws s3 ls --profile default

+Resolution: To change these attributes, remove `defineAuth` from your backend, deploy, then add it back.
+Note that removing `defineAuth` and deploying will delete any users stored in your UserPool.

 ## Commands for running testing environment